 My favourite 10 easy miso paste substitutes you will have at home, plus a recipe for simple miso paste substitute made with beans, sugars and Marmite (or Vegemite).

-Every time I need something quick and easy for lunch, I usually end up making a simple soup, like this Tofu & Mushroom soup recipe.
-It’s simple to make, it’s filling and it tastes delicious.
+Every time I need something quick and easy for lunch, I usually end up making a simple soup, like my Tofu & Mushroom soup recipe.
+It’s simple to make, it’s filling, and it tastes delicious.

 What is miso paste?